Specnr/FSGOptimizedSeedBank/README.md

-# FSGMultiSeedBank
+# FSGOptimizedSeedBank

-An efficient multiseed implementation of the FSG seed bank
+An efficient multiSeed & findSeed implementations for the FSG seed bank

 ## Instructions